acsdeveloper/reactive_forms/lib/form_documentation.md

 ### How the Form Renders

 1. The `DynamicFormController` processes the JSON structure and creates form controls
-2. It identifies questions referenced by `more` fields and tracks them
-3. The `DynamicForm` widget renders the form, checking if each question:
+2. The `DynamicForm` widget renders the form, checking if each question:
-   - Is referenced by another question's `more` field (if so, it skips rendering it separately)
    - Has conditions in `showWhen` that determine its visibility
-   - References other questions via `more` that should be displayed with it
+   - Is grouped with other questions via `groupWith`

 ### Validation Flow

-1. When validating a question that uses the `more` field:
+1. When validating a question:
    - The main question is validated
-   - All referenced questions are also validated
+   - All related questions in the same group are also validated
    - File attachments and comments are checked for all questions in the group
 2. Error messages display with the question label to clarify which question has issues
 3. Navigation only proceeds if all questions in the current card are valid